hapax/hapax.github.io/assets/simple-physics.md

 species}.
 $$

-This sort of factorisation is crying out to be expressed in some sort of "generalised units":
+This sort of factorisation is crying out to be expressed in terms of "generalised units":

 $$
 \frac{\text{fish}}{\text{world}} \sim